Duncan Glasfurd: First World War

 When war was declared, Glasfurd immediately requested permission to rejoin his regiment.
 Permission was not forthcoming; Major General Bridges needed a staff college graduate for his 1st Division Headquarters, and Glasfurd was chosen.
 On 15 August 1914 he was appointed to the Australian Imperial Force as General Staff Officer (2nd Grade) (GSO2), with the rank of major.
 As such he was particularly responsible for training, and he supervised the training of the 1st Division at Mena Camp in Egypt.

 Glasfurd landed at Anzac Cove at 5:35 am on 25 April 1915.
 He climbed Ari Burnu straight to Colonel E. G. Sinclair-MacLagan's headquarters, where he was informed that the 2nd Brigade, instead of coming in on the left, would, owing to the 3rd Brigade having landed too far north, be diverted towards Lone Pine on the right.
-He returned to the beach where he found the senior officer ashore of that brigade, Lieutenant Colonel H. Elliott.
+He returned to the beach where he found the senior officer ashore of that brigade, Lieutenant Colonel Harold Elliott.
 In the original plan, Glasfurd was supposed to meet the 2nd Brigade and guide it ashore.
 In fact, Glasfurd had come ashore a few minutes later than Elliott and the rest of the brigade was not yet ashore.
 Glasfurd decided to form up units in Shrapnel Gully as they arrived, and started with Elliott's battalion, which he directed to Lone Pine.